Does Your Boat Have the Right Safety Equipment?

 NOTE: This article was originally published in 2011.
 We are in the process of revising this article to reflect the current requirements.
 Please do not rely on this information, as it may be outdated or incorrect.

 Before you leave the shore, we thought you might want to know some of the safety requirements for your boat.

-For sailboats, canoes, rubber rafts, or other boats without motors, Texas requires personal floatation devices for each person on board and a bright light for use between sunset and sunrise.
+For sailboats, canoes, rubber rafts, or other boats without motors, Texas requires personal flotation devices for each person on board and a bright light for use between sunset and sunrise.

 For motorized boats in Texas, the safety equipment you carry on board should include:

-- Life jackets for each person on board (also known as personal floatation devices or “PFD’s”)
+- Life jackets for each person on board (also known as personal flotation devices or “PFD’s”)